It’s one of the areas we spend the most time in and as such, it’s a place were we can make a big impact with only a few small habitual changes.

 Find a comprehensive list here.

-The most organic, ethically sourced, and carbon neutral veggies (and herbs) are grown at home.
-Even if you are tight on space, a vegetable and herb garden can be tailored to a window sill, balcony, external wall, or a single square foot of yard – check out these ideas here.
+The most organic, ethically sourced, and carbon neutral herbs and veggies are grown at home.
+Even if you’re tight on space, these edible gardens can be tailored to a window sill, balcony, external wall, or a single square foot of yard – check out this article for some inpriation and ideas.